Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 Because the real block may not be that you do not know what to say.

-The block may be what your system believes will happen after you say it.
+The block may be what part of you believes will happen after you say it.

-These fears can live in the nervous system as much as in the mind.
+These fears can live in the body as much as in the mind.

-You may know logically that a boundary is allowed, but your body may still respond as if connection is at risk.
+You may know logically that a boundary is allowed, but something inside may still respond as if connection is at risk.

-That is why deeper boundary work often needs to include the emotional charge underneath the behavior.
+That is why deeper boundary work often needs to include the emotional charge underneath the behaviour.

-Inside the Inner Harmony Private Program, this is often where we begin — not by forcing a boundary, but by gently mapping what happens in your system when you consider having one.
+Inside the Inner Harmony Private Program, this is often where we begin — not by forcing a boundary, but by gently mapping what happens inside you when you consider having one.

-Once we know what is active, we can use Clinical EFT to work with the emotional charge, body sensations, protective beliefs, and younger parts that may be holding the pattern in place.
+Once we know what is active, we can use Clinical EFT to work with the emotional charge, body sensations, protective beliefs, and earlier experiences that still feel present — the ones that may be holding the pattern in place.

 This work is not about blaming the past.